andrebraghini/killb-challenge/README.md

 Make sure you have Node.js installed.
 Then run the commands below to install dependencies and run the service.

+Before start the service, you can change the list of exchanges to use in the `.env` file.

 ```bash
 # Install dependencies
 npm install